-- Click to exit layout mode. - Main view - ♦ The canvas area is displayed in the center of the main screen. - ♦ The input source window displays as the monitoring screen.
+- Click 🗲 Exit to exit layout mode. - Main view - The canvas area is displayed in the center of the main screen. - Support zooming and moving of the main screen.

-- Support zooming and moving of the main screen. - When you right-click an input on the main screen, the following menu options are displayed.
+• When you right-click an input on the main screen, the following menu options are displayed.